Stymphalian/swit_ch.vim/README.md

 <leader>lt  - to switch to the test file
 ```

-Please read the vim doc for other configuration.
+Please read the vim doc for other configuration `:help swit_ch.txt`